 After years of neglect and decay, the stairs underwent a complete makeover in 2007.
 The result is a breathtaking mosaic design, built in the Beaux Arts style.

 You can find them where California Street dead ends, near 32nd Avenue, next to the parking lot of the Katherine Delmar Burke School.
-They are kind of hidden unless you know to look for them (I’d definitely have not known of their existence by just passing through), making them one of the best hidden gems in San Francisco.
+They are kind of hidden unless you know to look for them (I’d definitely have not known of their existence by just passing through), making them one of the best hidden San Francisco gems.

 The 16th Avenue Steps